Gamifying Your Life Goals: How to Unlock an Alternate Ending to Your Life

 Stop acting as a passive people-pleaser while ignoring the strict expiration date on your own remaining time.
 Curate your timeline.
 Protect your 15-minute daily operational window.
 Leave a purposeful mark on this Earth before you go.

-Join the journey today at kindedge.com.
-It isn't going to be easy, but it is going to be incredibly fun.
+Join the journey at kindedge.com.
+It isn't going to be easy, but it is going to be fun.

 Latest Posts